-Webb AL, Lynch JT, Pickering MR, Perriman DM Medical School, College of Health and Medicine, Australian National University, Australia Corresponding author: not supplied
+Webb AL, Lynch JT, Pickering MR, Perriman DM Medical School, College of Health and Medicine, Australian National University, Australia Corresponding author: not supplied Ethics reference number: not supplied

 Introduction: Characterisation of the oropharynx, between the soft palate and the epiglottis, is limited to simple two-dimensional and three-dimensional measures.
 Statistical shape modelling may be more useful for systematically comparing morphometric features.
 The aim of this project was to examine whether oropharynx shape is associated with body morphometry.